-“Do you want to lurk on YogaChick23‘s page?”
+“Do you want to lurk on YogaBore23‘s page?”

-“Flatula*2 left a disinterested sigh on your profile.
+“Time_wstr*2 left another disinterested sigh on your profile.
 Sigh back?”

 “Your Subscription to Single, Left-handed BBW Irish Ladies Daily has expired.”

-And so on.
-Okay, it’s not exactly like that, and I lied about the last one (as if I’d let that expire), but it’s not far off, leading this singular fish to come to the conclusion that online dating sites and apps are, essentially, designed to keep you occupied with, well, online dating sites and apps …
+Okay, it’s not exactly like that, and I clearly lied about the last one (as if I’d let that expire), but it’s not far off, leading this singular fish to come to the conclusion that online dating sites and apps are, essentially, designed to keep you occupied with, well, online dating sites and apps …

 The end result being that you’ve to spend half your life winking, nudging, poking, swiping and waiting in the hopes of landing that illusive catch.
 All the while being bombarded with increasingly targeted ads and notifications.

-Add to that, the notion that out of hundreds of thousands of random users you’d be able to pluck out a perfect prince/princess is a pretty far-fetched one, and you’d be forgiven for thinking that you might be better off walking around town with your profile printed out and stapled to your jumper; maybe not, but it would have to be easier than trying to create chemistry through screen encounters.
+Add to that, the notion that out of hundreds of thousands of random users you’d be able to pluck out a suitable prince/princess is a pretty far-fetched one, and you’d be forgiven for thinking that you might be better off walking around town with a profile printed out and stapled to your jumper, or a ‘Hi, my name is … SINGLE!’ badge; maybe not, but it would have to be easier than trying to create any kind of viable chemistry through screen encounters.

-That said, I just got winked at by a ROZ_prcll_88, sure I might just wink back …
+That said, I just got winked at by a ROZ_prcll_88, sure I might just nod back …

 Trying to attract a guy online?
-‘An exceedingly grumpy man’ shares his profile tips …
+‘An exceedingly disgruntled man’ shares his profile tips …

 1. “Im selfish, I’m insecure … if you can’t handle me at my worst … ” etc. If you were actually Marilyn Monroe, well maybe we could make allowances for your appalling behaviour, but you’re not.